JuliaGraphics/Luxor.jl/docs/src/images.md

     end
 end
 finish() # hide
+nothing
 ```

 ![image drawings](assets/figures/image-drawings.svg)

-If you're working with Images.jl, you might want to reinterpret the array:
+If you're working with Images.jl, you will probably want to reinterpret the array:

 ```
 using Luxor, Images

+# in Luxor

 Drawing(50, 50, :image)
 origin()